You can get help from your local council if you're getting ready to leave hospital and will find it hard to live at home without extra support.

 - direct payments

-If you don't think you've been treated fairly by the NHS, or you think the plans they've made for your care are wrong, you can use the NHS complaints process to tell them.
+You can complain if you think the NHS has treated you unfairly or the plans they've made for your are wrong.
+You can use the NHS complaints process to tell them.

-You must make a complaint within 6 months of a hospital making a choice about your care, or within 6 months of you being aware that you had a reason to complain.
+You must complain within 6 months of a hospital's choice about your care or of you knowing you had a reason to complain.

 Find out more about complaining or giving feedback about care.